aloneguid/azure-servicefabric-arm/README.md

-# Azure Service Fabric ARM Template
+# Azure Service Fabric cluster deployment (for lazy people)

-This repository contains fully automated script to create a Service Fabric cluster with least movement possible.
+This repository contains fully automated script to create a Service Fabric cluster with least hand movement possible.
 Just sit back and enjoy.

 ## How to use